Rafi-ur-Rashid/DHCP-Spoofing-Attack/README.md

 # DHCP-Spoofing-Attack-Network-Security

 In this project, I am implementing DHCP Spoofing Attack.
+An attacker can spoof the DHCP server and send forged replies to the client with fake network settings allowing the attacker to intercept upcoming client’s communication.

 # Note -
 1. All the dhcp-spoofing codes are in `final-code` folder.